wujy28/tp/docs/UserGuide.md

 For some commands in the subsequent sections, you might come across parameters specified with a prefix (e.g. prefix `n/` with parameter `NAME` in `n/NAME`).
 These parameters refer to patient attributes or record fields that are accepted by the command.
 Certain parameters have constraints and can only take on certain values.
-The table below gives a summary of all parameters, their associated prefixes and their constraints.
+The table below provides a summary of all prefixes.

 | Attribute                                      | Prefix | Parameter              | Constraints/Format                                                                      |
 |------------------------------------------------|--------|------------------------|-----------------------------------------------------------------------------------------|